Depends on the time of year, and your preferences.

 Recommendable excursions: Marken, Volendam and Zaanse Schans (open-air Windmill museum), and The Hague, Delft and Rotterdam.
 Also very special: Aalsmeer flower auction (largest one in the World), but only early in te morning, monday-wednesday, and friday.
 Basically there's just 1 bus excursions company left in the city, leaving from Damrak (near Central Station), Tours & Tickets.
 See TripAdvisor for (not very positive) reviews.

 I went for 3 days as well with my boyfriend.
 We didn't plan too much in advance because we wanted to have the freedom to take our time.
 Thankfully you do not need to do too much planning.
 I would highly syggest a canal tour, there are several different ones ours left from right in front of the Anne Frank house and was an hour long, rally lovely.
 Definitely try the famous Dutch Pancakes, either sweet or savory.
 And just take your time and walk around, definitely visit one of the museums.
-We are not huge art people but we enjoyed the museum of modern art. about 5 years ago
+We are not huge art people but we enjoyed the museum of modern art. almost 6 years ago

 I've been to Amsterdam twice in this summer (the last), and enjoyed the whole city very well.
 I couldn't tell I was in a capital city, because it has such a charming, little town-like atmoshphere, with all the canals (just like in Venice), boats, swans and bikes.
 Don't miss the canal tour, the Van Gogh museum, Tulip museum, Anna Frank's house (make sure you booked a ticket online, cause its a lot easier that way, if you do not want to wait for hours in the line), rent a bike, beause like that, you can explore the city on your own. everybody does it!
 I regret not doing that while I was there, I was by foot.
-I just loved it! almost 5 years ago
+I just loved it! over 5 years ago

 Rent some bikes (if you can bike) or go biking on a little boat on the canals.
 Very lovely when it's sunny.
 Go to the best museums in the country: The Anne Frank House, Rijksmuseum, Van Gogh Museum.
 Eat some Dutch food and go to the FEBO.